 WELCOME TO DOCLANDS

-On this page, you will find information designed to help you navigate the Festival process.
+If your film has been accepted to screen at DocLands, you will find information designed to help you navigate the Festival process on this page.

 For more detailed marketing info, visit doclands.com/marketing

-Acceptable formats for exhibition are 35mm and DCP.
-The filmmaker is responsible for any format transfers, although we are happy to provide various resources and technical support to assist all Festival participants create Festival-quality prints.
-Please inquire if you’d like to take advantage of these services.
+Acceptable formats for exhibition are 35mm and DCP ONLY.
+The filmmaker is responsible for any format transfers, although we are happy to provide information for various resources and technical support that may assist Festival participants to create Festival-quality DCPs.
+Please inquire if you’d like to take advantage of this information.